The Layover EP

 The Layover EP is the first solo extended play by American rapper and record producer Evidence.
 It was released on November 25, 2008, via Decon.
 Recording sessions took place at Soundproof East, Chop Shop Studios, The Ether, The Lab NYC, Dirt Class West, Daddy's Crib, Soundproof West, Studio 1, Dirty Science Lab 12.
 Production was handled by The Alchemist, Khrysis, DJ Babu, Sid Roams, and Evidence himself.
 It features guest appearances from Aloe Blacc, Blu, Defari, Elzhi, Fashawn, Krondon, Phonte and Will.i.am.
-The album didn't reach the Billboard 200 chart, however, it peaked at No. 27 on the Heatseekers Albums in the United States, and received generally favourable reviews from music critics.
+The album did not reach the Billboard 200 chart, but did peak at No. 27 on the Heatseekers Albums in the United States, and received generally favourable reviews from music critics.